Nkem Okeke: Professional career

-Dr. Okeke has had a distinguished professional career, which commenced with remarkable services rendered in various departments of Fairfax County Government, Virginia, USA, as an Engineer and later as a Management Analyst.
-He returned to Nigeria in 1994, and joined the private sector through the family Construction Company, Renacs Engineering Nigeria Limited as executive director, until 2002 when he went into public service, based on his desire to further contribute to the development of Anambra State and Nigeria in general.
+Okeke has worked in various departments of Fairfax County, Virginia as an engineer and later as a management analyst.
+He returned to Nigeria in 1994, and joined the private sector through the family construction company, Renacs Engineering Nigeria Limited as executive director, until 2002 when he went into public service.

-Starting with the academic sector, he held various positions in Nnamdi Azikiwe University, Awka that includes Lecture II, Faculty of Social Science, Economics Department (2002 – 2005), and Acting Head, Department of Economics (January – July 2006).
+Starting with the academic sector, he held various positions in Nnamdi Azikiwe University, including lecturing in the economics department of the Faculty of Social Science from 2002 to 2005, and serving as the acting head of the Department of Economics from January to July, 2006.

-In October 2007, he returned to the Economics Department of Nnamdi Azikiwe University As Lecturer I until October 2008, when he was promoted to Senior Lecturer and served as Acting Head of Department in September 2009 at the university.
+In October 2007, he returned to the economics department of Nnamdi Azikiwe University as a lecturer until October 2008, when he was promoted to senior lecturer and served as acting head of department in September 2009.

-Dr. Okeke has always stood tall among his contemporaries during his services at the university and in various offices, he has held, particularly in Nnamdi Azikiwe University where among other positions, he was Member, Departmental Development Committee (2005); Member, Faculty Development Committee (2005); Staff Adviser, Nigerian Economic Students Association (NESA) 2004 – 2005; Part-Time Lecturer, Enugu State University of Science and Technology (ESUT); Business School (Executive Postgraduate Studies), Enugu (2003 – 2005); chairman, Departmental Accreditation Task Force Committee (2007); chairman, Examination Committee and Departmental Examination Officer (2007 – August 2009); Member, Faculty Conference Committee (2008 – 2009) and Vice Chairman, Convocation and Ceremonial Committee (2009).

-He has authored or co-authored notable publications and is a Member of many professional associations, including Nigeria Economic Society (NES); Institute of Chartered Economists of Nigeria, ICEN (formerly known as the Institute of Certified Economists of Nigeria); Council for the Regulation of Engineering in Nigeria (COREN); and the Nigeria Society of Engineers (NSE).
+He has authored or co-authored notable publications and is a member of many professional associations, including Nigeria Economic Society (NES), the Institute of Chartered Economists of Nigeria, ICEN (formerly known as the Institute of Certified Economists of Nigeria), the Council for the Regulation of Engineering in Nigeria (COREN), and the Nigeria Society of Engineers (NSE).